JeremyAnsel/xwa_TgSmush/TgSmush2/zip/readme.txt

 - mp4 files are player using Media Foundation

+The video data is shared via a file mapping.
+The name is L"Local\\TgSmushVideo".
+The pixel format is RGB32.
+The format of the data pointer is: struct SharedMemData
+{
+    int videoFrameIndex;
+    int videoFrameWidth;
+    int videoFrameHeight;
+    int videoDataLength;
+    char* videoDataPtr;
+};

 *** License ***

 XWA TgSmush is licensed under the MIT license.
 See LICENSE.txt